| Detail | Info |

 FIFA's Integrity Framework

 The FIFA partnership comes with integrity requirements.
-PredictStreet will operate under FIFA's regulatory and integrity frameworks, including real-time monitoring of suspicious trading activity and structured information-sharing systems.
+PredictStreet operates under FIFA's regulatory and integrity frameworks, including real-time monitoring of suspicious trading activity and structured information-sharing systems.
 This is notable given the insider trading scandals that have rocked US prediction markets in early 2026 — the Venezuela bet, the Iran war trades, and the MrBeast editor case.

 PredictStreet vs. Established Platforms